donotWork/DLCV-project/README.md

 After training the model, run the prediction model on the dark_face dataset, to get the relit images for the darkface dataset.

 ## Objection Detection
+After getting relit images, change the formatting of labels to the YOLO acceptable format.
+A python file is provided in code that converts the dark_face annotations, to the YOLO acceptable annotations, and saves them in a new folder.
-After getting relit images of darkface dataset.
-Split the darkface dataset, using the data split code provided in the repo.
+Now split the darkface dataset, using the data split code provided in the repo.
 > [!NOTE]
 > It will only split data into 2 parts, so run the code twice, first for train val split and then for val test split, but change the folder paths in the code, accordingly.
 > The labels will be split together with the data only.

+Once the above steps are done run the yolo train model, for getting the final results.